29 Hard English Words and Phrases with Definitions, Examples and Tips to Remember Them

 That is literally the ugliest bag in the world.

-Note: There are likely other bags that are uglier than this bag, so it’s not actually the ugliest in the whole world.
+Note: There are likely other bags that are uglier than this bag, so it is not actually the ugliest in the whole world.

-The word nonplussed comes from Latin, and means no more.
-It’s used to mean a state of being where nothing more can be said or done, like when you are so confused by something you don’t know how to react.
+The adjective nonplussed comes from Latin, and means “no more.”
+It is a state of being where nothing more can be said or done, like when you are so confused by something you are not sure how to react.

 Meaning #1: Extremely surprised and confused.

 He was nonplussed at seeing his cat chase the neighbor’s dog up a tree.

 Meaning #2: Not surprised or affected at all (mostly used in American English).